Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Angular Momentum and Charges

 \subsection{Dipole Charges}

 Consider a homology class $[\mathfrak{C}]\in H_2(M^5)$.
-In the current setting nontrivial classes are often associated with a single rod $\Gamma_l=[z_l,z_{l-1}]$ and a vector $w\in\mathbb{Z}^2$, where $\Gamma_l$ is an axis rod bounded by two corners and $w$ is linearly independent with the rod structure $v_l$ of this rod, or $\Gamma_l$ is a ring horizon rod and $w$ is the rod structure of the two neighboring axis rods.
+In the current setting nontrivial classes may be constructed from a single rod $\Gamma_l=[z_l,z_{l-1}]$ and a vector $w\in\mathbb{Z}^2$ in the following way.
+Let $\Gamma_l$ be either an axis rod bounded by two corners with $w$ linearly independent from the rod structure $v_l$ of this rod, or let $\Gamma_l$ be a ring horizon rod with $w$ the rod structure of the two neighboring axis rods.
 In the axis case a typical choice for $w$ is $\hat{v}_l=(-v_l^2,v_l^1)^T$, which is perpendicular to $v_l$.
-In both cases a representative $\mathfrak{C}$ may be taken homeomorphic to a 2-sphere.
+In both cases a homology representative $\mathfrak{C}_{w}$, homeomorphic to a 2-sphere, may be constructed by moving the circle associated with $w$ along the rod $\Gamma_l$ from one end point to the other (where it collapses).
 The dipole charge of this homology class is then given by

 This definition may be generalized to 2-dimensional submanifolds with boundary that are associated with a rod.
 In particular the same definition and computation apply if $\Gamma_l$ is an arbitrary axis rod, or a horizon rod with arbitrary $w\in\mathbb{Z}^2$.
 In this general situation the surface $\mathfrak{C}$ is obtained by moving the circle associated with $w$ in the torus fibers $U(1)^2$ along $\Gamma_l$, and is not necessarily a 2-sphere.
 Depending on how $w^i\eta_{(i)}$ vanishes at the end points of the rod $\mathfrak{C}$ could be either a disk, cylinder, or sphere.